 What is a preferred walk on?

-Being a preferred walk-on is the highest status a recruit can get outside of receiving an athletic scholarship.
-No athletic aid is offered, but preferred walk-ons will go into college with a roster spot secured, receive a uniform and have a strong chance of competing for playing time their first year.
+The greatest level a recruit can achieve outside of an athletic scholarship is preferred walk-on.
+While preferred walk-ons are not eligible for athletic aid, they will enter college with a roster slot already reserved, receive a jersey, and have a good chance of competing for playing time their first year.

 Do preferred walk-ons sign on signing day?